AgeOfMarcus/XSimpleAnalytics/README.md

 # XSimpleAnalytics
-Extra simple analytics via iframe's - built for hashnode
+Extra simple analytics via images - built for hashnode

+You need an API key from `ipinfo.io`.